 Dhaba style Dal Palak has superb fragrance because of double tadka.
 The cooking style is typically like the roadside Dhaba.
 In addition, there are a variety of spices & masala powders in it.

 Having them all in this recipe elevates the overall taste & texture.
-But, first, what is precisely dal palak & why is it necessary to make it in traditional Dhaba style.
+But, first, what is precisely dal palak & why is it necessary to make it in the traditional Dhaba style?

 What is Dal Palak?

 Dal & palak are two focus words here.
 Dal means lentils & palak is spinach.
 Wait!
 That’s not the whole story.
 The double tadka (temper) is the USP of this recipe.
 Another critical point is the blanched spinach.

 Yes, they are only blanched, not thoroughly boiled.

 Given these points, all together makes mouth-watering & tempting double tadka dal palak.